canonical/kafka-operator/docs/reference/r-performance-tuning.md

 # Performance tuning

-This section contains some suggested values to get a better performance from Charmed Kafka.
+This section contains some suggested values to get a better performance from Charmed Apache Kafka.

 ## Virtual memory handling (recommended)